October 14, 2008

-Robin Snyderman will share how EAH has worked for employers and communities of all types and sizes, and she will discuss how policymakers have leveraged this investment to support greater affordable and workforce housing policies and proposals.
+In this program, Robin Snyderman shared how EAH has worked for employers and communities of all types and sizes, and she discussed how policymakers have leveraged this investment to support greater affordable and workforce housing policies and proposals.

 About the Speaker

 Robin Snyderman is the vice president of community development for the Metropolitan Policy Council (MPC).
 While working at MPC she helped launch several nationally recognized regional efforts, including the Regional Employer-Assisted Collaboration for Housing (REACH), the landmark Regional Rental Market Analysis, a partnership with the Housing Committee of the Metropolitan Mayors Caucus, the Building Successful Mixed Income Communities Forums, and the Regional Housing Initiative.
 In 2002, Snyderman staffed the Transition Team Housing Committee for Governor Rod Blagojevich and currently serves on the executive committee of the Governor's Housing Task Force.